exercism/go/exercises/armstrong-numbers/README.md

 Write some code to determine whether a number is an Armstrong number.

+## Coding the solution

+Look for a stub file having the name armstrong_numbers.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.